AI4Bharat/indic-bias/README.md

 pip install -r requirements.txt
 ```

 We use a mix of API-based (e.g., OpenAI, Azure, GCP) and locally hosted models (via [VLLM's OpenAI compatible server](https://docs.vllm.ai/en/v0.8.3/serving/openai_compatible_server.html).
-PStore all API keys, base URLs, and configurations in the ```config.py``` file.
+Store all API keys, base URLs, and configurations in the `config.py` file.

 ## Taxonomy Creation
 The taxonomy for creating the Indic-Bias benchmark was driven by human experts.